 Chidambaram to most North Indians is just the name of a famous politician.
 And maybe it is the name of the village he comes from.
-It is only when you come down south or when you study temples in South India that you know that Chidambaram is home to the famous Nataraja Temple.
+It is only when you come down south or when you study temples in South India that you know that Chidambaram is home to the famous Nataraja Temple also called Chidambaram Temple.
 Before the temple came this was a huge forest where Shiva is supposed to have performed Anand Tandava.
 Hence Shiva is known and worshiped here in the same form.
 Located about 240 odd KM’s south of Chennai and 60 km’s south of Pondicherry this town boasts of many other temples.
-But is famously known for the Nataraja temple, popularly called Chidambaram Temple or Thillai Nataraja Temple.

 Nataraja Temple – Iconic Shiva Temple